*** Do Not Watch the "What the Bleep - Down the Rabbit Hole" Version!!! ***

 7. At the end of your day, spend 10 minutes writing down your reflections.
 Include any empowerment you feel and any incentive you feel to continue to "create" your own days, your own reality.

 Your analysis should focus on your attitudes, goals, revelations, successes and not-so-successes of the day.
 This is a personal, reflective paper, but please include several references to Amanda's experiences as you discuss your own (note any similarities with Amanda's struggles to keep positive!).
-DO NOT INCLUDE A LISTING OF YOUR DAY'S EVENTS IN YOUR PAPER!
+DO NOT INCLUDE AN OUTLINE LISTING OF YOUR DAY'S EVENTS IN YOUR PAPER!
 Focus on your reflections, reactions and revelations, and compare and contrast them to specific experiences of Amanda!

 In order to earn a grade higher than a C, you must specifically relate the events of your day to Amanda's experiences!
 Your overall Bleep grade will also reflect the quality and quantity of your responses in the whole-class forum in Moodle.

 What the Bleep Do We Know!?
 Official Film Site: http://www.whatthebleep.com/

 What the Bleep Do We Know!?
 Study Guide: http://www.whatthebleep.com/guide/